xmj-alliance/pit/node/type-graphql/readme.md

 ```

 ## Test
-- Import the test json file into your Insomnia client
+- Import the [test JSON file](./doc/api-Insomnia.json) into your [Insomnia client](https://insomnia.rest/)
-- You may also access the Graph playground at `serverAddress:3000/gql`
+- You may also access the Graph playground at `serverAddress:3000/gql`.
+Refer to the docs on the right side.
 - No unit tests provided since this cog is loacted at the controller level.